-Functional Capacity Examiners should be able to demonstrate a post-professional level of knowledge and clinical expertise across a broad spectrum of medical, vocational, psychological, cognitive, and functional testing concepts.
-At a minimum, Functional Capacity Examiners should be able to demonstrate adequate knowledge and skills in the following areas17-22:
+Functional Capacity Examiners should be able to demonstrate a post-professional level of knowledge and clinical expertise across a broad spectrum of medical, vocational, psychological, and functional testing concepts.
+At a minimum, Functional Capacity Examiners should be able to demonstrate adequate knowledge and skills in the following areas16-21:

-- 1. Examination (includes history, systems review and tests and measures) - a.
-Understanding of anatomy and physiology, and knowledge to choose the appropriate clinical examination test and measures to assess the involved area.
-This includes knowledge of 1 - i.
+- 1. Examination (includes history, systems review and tests and measures) - Understanding of anatomy and physiology, and knowledge to choose the appropriate clinical examination test and measures to assess the involved area.
+This includes knowledge of - i.
 Cardiovascular/pulmonary system, including understanding and application of exercise and work physiology principles - ii.
 Musculoskeletal system - iii.
-Neuromuscular system

-- iv.
+Neuromuscular system - iv.
 Psychosocial principles - v.
 Body mechanics and work behaviors - vi.
-Integumentary system. - 2.
+Integumentary system - 2.
 Design and administration of FCEs, and interpretation of test results - a.
-Proficiency with the FCE test process being used, and understand the process' underlying safety, reliability, validity and practicality.23 - b.
-Employ clearly defined test endpoints during testing that include physiological, biomechanical, and psychophysical factors.
-24-29 - c.
-The Examiner should be aware of his/her own fear-avoidant beliefs and biases as there is evidence suggesting that these beliefs can impact an individual's test results.30 - 3.
+Proficiency with the FCE test process being used, and understand the process' underlying safety, reliability, validity and practicality - b.
+Employ clearly defined test endpoints during testing that include physiological, biomechanical, and psychophysical factors23-28 - c.
+The Examiner should be aware of his/her own fear-avoidant beliefs and biases as there is evidence suggesting that these beliefs can impact an individual's test results. - 3.
 Physical Demands of work - a.
-Knowledge of physical work demands, activity frequency, repetitive movements and sustained postures. - b.
+Knowledge of physical work demands, activity frequency, repetitive movements and sustained postures - b.
 Able to utilize information contained in a job analysis to design and test an individual's functional performance of a specific job. - c.
-Understand essential versus marginal job functions. - d.
-Understand activity analysis which "addresses the physical demands of an activity, the range of skills involved in its performance, and the various cultural meanings that might be ascribed to it"31 - 4.
-Ability to evaluate an individual's performance and participation with an understanding that "a focus on the whole is considered stronger than a focus on isolated aspects of human function2" - a.
-Consider the physiological, biomechanical and behavioral indicators of effort demonstrated during testing. - b.
-Ability to assess movement and performance consistency. - c.
+Understand essential versus marginal job functions - 4.
+Ability to evaluate an individual's performance and participation

+- a.
+Consider the physiological, biomechanical and behavioral indicators of effort demonstrated during testing - b.
+Ability to assess movement and performance consistency - c.
 Awareness of the facilitators and barriers that may impact the individual that includes individual and work-related factors, such as organizational and environmental considerations. - d.
-Understand pain neuroscience theory. - 5.
-Communication and coordination - a.
-Ability to establish rapport with the individual during the FCE process. - b.
+Understand pain neuroscience theory

+5. Communication and coordination

+- a.
+Ability to establish rapport with the individual during the FCE process - b.
 Able to write an FCE report that addresses the referral source's questions and clearly identifies the individual's functional abilities and limitations.
-The report is discussed in detail in the Reporting section. - 6.
+The report is discussed in detail in Section 10. - 6.
 Laws and regulations relevant to FCE administration and use including - a.
-Worker's Compensation laws and regulations within the jurisdiction in which the injury occurred and/or evaluation is completed - b.
-Social Security Disability Administration criteria8 - c.
-Americans with Disabilities Act and Americans with Disability Amendment Act^{32,33} - d.
-Code of Uniform Guidelines for Employment Selection34 - e.
-Health Insurance Portability and Accountability Act (HIPPA)35 - f.
-Regulations regarding expert testimony-Federal Rules of Evidence-Daubert Standard and Frye.
-36-38
+Worker's Compensation laws and regulations within the jurisdiction in which the injury occurred and/or evaluation is completed. - b.
+Social Security Disability Administration criteria - c.
+Americans with Disabilities Act and Americans with Disability Amendment Act - d.
+Code of Uniform Guidelines for Employment Selection - e.
+Health Insurance Portability and Accountability Act (HIPPA) - f.
+Regulations regarding expert testimony-Federal Rules of Evidence-Daubert Standard and Frye34-36